d12frosted/elpa-mirror/gnu/ellama-readme.txt

   • `ellama-chat-translation-enabled': Enable chat translations if set.
   • `ellama-translation-provider': LLM translation provider.
     `ellama-provider' will be used if not set.
+  • `ellama-show-quotes': Show quotes content in chat buffer.
+Disabled by default.

 [zephyr] <https://ollama.ai/library/zephyr>